-- 3.4 Form of Amended and Restated Bylaws of the Registrant, to be in effect upon the completion of this offering. - 4.1 Form of common stock certificate of the Registrant. - 4.2 Investors' Rights Agreement dated March 28, 2014 among the Registrant and certain holders of its capital stock. - 4.3 Amended and Restated Investors' Rights Agreement dated April 30, 2010 among the Registrant and certain holders of its capital stock. - 4.4 Note and Warrant Purchase Agreement dated September 27, 2013 between the Registrant and Mahyco International Pte Ltd. - 4.5 Convertible Promissory Note dated September 27, 2013 between the Registrant and Mahyco International Pte Ltd. - 4.6 Convertible Promissory Note dated December 11, 2013 between the Registrant and Mahyco International Pte Ltd. - 4.7 Stock Purchase Warrant dated December 11, 2013 between the Registrant and Mahyco International Pte Ltd. - 4.8 Form of Common Stock Purchase Warrant between the Registrant and Certain Purchasers of its Series D Preferred Stock. - 5.1 Opinion of Orrick, Herrington & Sutcliffe LLP. - 10.1†License Agreement dated October 2, 2006 between the Registrant and The Governers of the University of Alberta. - 10.2†Intellectual Property License Agreement dated January 1, 2003 between the Registrant and Blue Horse Labs, Inc. - 10.3†Exclusive License Agreement for Drought-Resistant Plants dated July 2, 2010 between the Registrant and The Regents of the University of California. - 10.4†License Agreement dated February 14, 2002 between the Registrant and The University of Toronto Innovations Foundation. - 10.5†Amended and Restated License Agreement dated July 25, 2007 between the Registrant and Ross Products Division of Abbott Laboratories. - 10.6†Collaborative Research and Development Agreement dated July 31, 2009 between the Registrant and Maharashtra Hybrid Seeds Co.
-Ltd. - 10.7#Form of Indemnification Agreement between the Registrant and each of its Officers and Directors. - 10.8#2006 Stock Plan, as amended and restated, and form of agreement thereunder. - 10.9#2015 Omnibus Equity Incentive Plan and forms of agreement thereunder. - 10.10#2015 Employee Stock Purchase Plan and form of agreement thereunder. - 10.11 Term Loan Agreement dated July 23, 2012 between the Registrant and Moral Compass Corporation, as amended.
+- 3.5 Certificate of Amendment of First Amended and Restated Certificate of Incorporation of the Registrant. - 4.1 Form of common stock certificate of the Registrant. - 4.2 Investors' Rights Agreement dated March 28, 2014 among the Registrant and certain holders of its capital stock. - 4.3 Amended and Restated Investors' Rights Agreement dated April 30, 2010 among the Registrant and certain holders of its capital stock. - 4.4 Note and Warrant Purchase Agreement dated September 27, 2013 between the Registrant and Mahyco International Pte Ltd, as amended. - 4.5 Amended and Restated Convertible Promissory Note dated September 30, 2013 between the Registrant and Mahyco International Pte Ltd. - 4.6 Amended and Restated Convertible Promissory Note dated December 11, 2013 between the Registrant and Mahyco International Pte Ltd. - 4.7 Amended and Restated Stock Purchase Warrant dated December 11, 2013 between the Registrant and Mahyco International Pte Ltd. - 4.8 Form of Common Stock Purchase Warrant between the Registrant and Certain Purchasers of its Series D Preferred Stock. - 5.1 Opinion of Orrick, Herrington & Sutcliffe LLP. - 10.1^{+} License Agreement dated October 2, 2006 between the Registrant and The Governers of the University of Alberta. - 10.2^{†} Intellectual Property License Agreement dated January 1, 2003 between the Registrant and Blue Horse Labs, Inc., as amended. - 10.3^{†} Exclusive License Agreement for Drought-Resistant Plants dated July 2, 2010 between the Registrant and The Regents of the University of California, as amended. - 10.4^{†} License Agreement dated February 14, 2002 between the Registrant and The University of Toronto Innovations Foundation. - 10.5^{†} Amended and Restated License Agreement dated July 25, 2007 between the Registrant and Ross Products Division of Abbott Laboratories, as amended. - 10.6^{†} Collaborative Research and Development Agreement dated July 31, 2009 between the Registrant and Maharashtra Hybrid Seeds Co.
+Ltd. - 10.7 Form of Indemnification Agreement between the Registrant and each of its Officers and Directors. - 10.8 2006 Stock Plan, as amended and restated, and form of agreement thereunder. - 10.9 2015 Omnibus Equity Incentive Plan and forms of agreement thereunder. - 10.10 2015 Employee Stock Purchase Plan and form of agreement thereunder. - 10.11 Loan and Security Agreement dated April 28, 2015 between the Registrant and entities affiliated with Tennenbaum Capital Partners, LLC, as lenders, and Obsidian Agency Services, Inc. as agent for the lenders. - 10.12 Office Lease dated March 17, 2003 between the Registrant and Buzz Oates LLC as successor to Marvin L. Oates, Trustee of the Marvin L. Oates Trust, as amended. - 10.13^{+} Cooperative Agreement dated September 30, 2008 between the Registrant and the United States Agency for International Development, as amended. - 10.14^{+} Cooperative Agreement dated October 11, 2012 between the Registrant and the United States Agency for International Development, as amended.